munificent/craftinginterpreters/book/hash-tables.md

 <aside name="delete">

-With separate chaining, deleting is as simple as removing a node from a linked list.
+With separate chaining, deleting is as easy as removing a node from a linked list.

 </aside>

 At least the declaration is simple.

-^code table-delete-h (1 before, 2 after)
+^code table-delete-h (1 before, 1 after)

 The obvious approach is to mirror insertion.
 Use `findEntry()` to look up the entry's bucket.
 Then clear out the bucket.
 Done!